Wanyiri9dave/ds-phase1_project/README.md

 The company is expanding into the aviation industry, aiming to purchase and operate aircraft for both commercial and private enterprises.
 Entering this industry carries inherent risks due to potential aircraft accidents, maintenance issues, and operational safety concerns.The goal is to identify aircraft that present the lowest operational risk so that the company can make informed decisions on which models to purchase and operate safely.

 ### The Data
-Source: Natioanal Transport Safety Board (NTSB)
+1.Source: Natioanal Transport Safety Board (NTSB) 2.Time Period: 1980-2022
-Time Period: 1980-2022
-Records: `80,000 aviation acciddents`
+3.Records: `80,000 aviation acciddents`

 ## Tools Used
 - Python